-This Banana Cake with Cream Cheese Frosting is my go-to recipe for this classic treat.
-Made with sour cream, so it’s always moist and topped with a generous layer of cream cheese frosting.
+This lovely banana cake is my go-to recipe for this classic treat.
+Made with sour cream, so it's always moist and topped with a generous layer of cream cheese frosting.

 Everyone needs a go-to banana cake recipe and this is mine.
 I actually made this particular cake before Christmas, to deal with some over-ripe bananas, but it got lost in all the Christmas posts.
 So I'm just going to quietly put this one out here now.
 With apologies to anyone on a New Year diet.